hanagantig/aerrors/README.md

 # aerrors

-Package aerrors adds **async errors handling** support in GO
+Package aerrors adds **async errors** handling support in GO

-This is useful when you want to recover panics in all your goroutines, build an error from it and handle all such errors in one place (logging them or monitor).
+This is effective when you want to recover panics in all your goroutines, build an error from it and handle all such errors in one place (logging them or monitor).

+There is additionally the `Wrap()` method, which helps you to build manually 'stacktrace' with errors chain.

 To download the package, run:
 ```bash